-Whose demand?, will be our final question for this section.
+"Whose demand?", will be our final question for this section.
 Here, I want to first bring us back to one of the concerns of the broadband strategy, which we encountered earlier - namely, the security of critical infrastructure.
-In connection with the broadband strategy, critical infrastructure encompasses hospitals, Internet of Things (IoT)-related sites, water infrastructure, fire fighters and other blue light organisations (Interview 1, 2022).
-Defining critical infrastructure in such a way has an effect in the context of our case study: by positioning critical infrastructure as places to be connected with fibre optics networks, any settlement with such sites will be furnished with at least one fibre optics point of presence (Interview 1, 2022).
+In connection with the broadband strategy, critical infrastructure encompasses hospitals, Internet of Things (IoT)-related sites, water infrastructure, fire fighters and other blue light organisations (Interview I, 2022).
+Defining critical infrastructure in such a way has an effect in the context of our case study: by positioning critical infrastructure as places to be connected with fibre optics networks, any settlement with such sites will be furnished with at least one fibre optics point of presence (Interview I, 2022).
 The same goes for the public authorities and schools which the broadband strategy of Burgenland wants to see connected to fibre optics networks by 2030 (Amt der Burgenländischen Landesregierung, 2021, p.
 66).
-In this constellation, demand becomes a way of making networks reach places.
+In this constellation, demand becomes a way of making networks reach certain places which can be found even in underserved areas.
 We can observe a similar effect when the broadband strategy stresses that there is significant demand for fibre optics networks from "the largest end user" in Burgenland, namely the public sector (Amt der Burgenländischen Landesregierung, 2021, p.
 21).
 What the broadband strategy does here is aggregate demand using a different scale: not geographically, but based on sectors.

-The shift in perspective from geographic to sectoral frames of understanding demand is particularly informing because I came across several indications that by furthering the deployment of fibre optics networks, states seek to stimulate, amongst other things, competition between providers with the aim of driving down the price of subscribing to fibre optics networks (Conference 1, 2022; Interview 1, 2022).
-Incidentally, this effort to stimulate competition by deploying a network is related to current pricing practices, which link the price of the product to the download and upload speeds made possible by the service; but simultaneously, it is also related to the predicted future bandwidth requirements
+The shift in perspective from geographic to sectoral frames of understanding demand is particularly informing.
+I came across several indications that by furthering the deployment of fibre optics networks, states seek to stimulate, amongst other things, competition between providers with the aim of driving down the price of subscribing to fibre optics networks (Conference 1, 2022; Interview 1, 2022).
+Incidentally, this effort to stimulate competition by deploying a network is related to current pricing practices, which link the price of the product to the download and upload speeds made possible by the service; but simultaneously, it is also related to the predicted future bandwidth requirements (Interview 1, 2022).
+If indeed pricing continues to be practised as it is now, and it indeed becomes necessary to subscribe to ever higher bandwidths, then from a long-term perspective, the largest end user in Burgenland risks running into ever higher subscription fees.
+Fibre optics networks are therefore hailed as a way out of this dynamic, precisely because their capacity is determined by the network equipment and not by the network cable (Interview 1, 2022) - which means that future upgrades are vastly cheaper.

-&lt;sup>36 Incidentally, such an aggregation is well-aligned with the broadband targets set out at other levels, for instance those of the European Commission (2021).
+&lt;sup>36 Notably, such an aggregation by sectors instead of geographies is well-aligned with the broadband targets set out at other levels, for instance those of the European Commission (2021).